Lost and Found in Israeli Footage. Kamal Aljafari’s “Jaffa trilogy” and the productive violation of the colonial visual archive

 –– Decolonizing Architecture Art Residency (DAAR), “A Demolition”

-In 1976, three Israeli architectswere assigned to find a suitable location to build the Etzel Museum—a museum honoring the paramilitary group that led the 1948 conquer of Jaffa.
+In 1976, three Israeli architects1 were assigned to find a suitable location to build the Etzel Museum—a museum honoring the paramilitary group that led the 1948 conquer of Jaffa.
 On the shores just south of Tel Aviv, in the area then known as the Manshiyya neighborhood of Jaffa, the architects came across three Palestinian ruin sites.
 Describing these ruins as striking for their “‘power of survival”2 and seemingly oblivious to the violence (once again) imposed on the people who used to inhabit them, the architects erected the Zionist memorial museum on top of these sites, keeping them visible as ruins.
 Enforcing a distorted memory of Zionist survival over the geopolitical space of Jaffa, the museum’s construction involved the violent appropriation of the ruins, as well as of their attending narratives and memories.
 This is not an exceptional case, as similar acts of appropriation can be witnessed throughout Israel/Palestine and, for that matter, in many other geopolitical locations where native lands and properties are stolen along with native cultural symbols and memories.
 Yet, in the case of this museum, this process was particularly visible: the design for the new structure involved relocating and deliberately exposing the old ruins to make the museum look like a reconstructed building, despite the fact that no such building previously existed.

 I open with this anecdote because it is telling of the background against which one should view and appreciate Kamal Aljafari’s three mesmerizing essay-films: The Roof (2006, 61 min.), Port of Memory (2009, 62 min.), and Recollection (2015, 70 min.).
 I refer to the three films together as the “Jaffa Trilogy,” although Aljafari has never grouped them together in this or another manner.3 Viewing them as an expanded work enhances our ability to read Aljafari’s cinematic preoccupation with questions of erasure, destruction, elimination, and gentrification—practices that mark colonial violence in its urban, architectonic, spatial manifestations.
 What is perhaps most noticeable and unique about the trilogy, however, is its ability to convey loss, damage, and violence while further exploring the role of imagination and fantasy in facilitating possible subversive reorganization of a massively violated urban space and a communal memory.
 While the previous chapte traced the activization and reworking of a musical Orientalist German Jewish archive from the early twentieth century, this chapter explores the potentiality involved in manipulating the colonial Israeli cinematic archive.